square-foot/pocketspecs/README.md

  * Commenting: It encourages commenting right across the project.
  * Code Reusability: It allows for creating reusable patterns stored in separate files.
  * Integration with Code Editors: It works well with code editors like VS Code, providing auto-completion and syntax highlighting.
+ * It helps in developing an SRS (Software Requirement Specifications) that smoothly goes onto becoming the code too.

 Not open source